 There are restrictions during the season on taking dogs on beaches in Blackpool.
 A dog ban is in force each year on the main amenity beaches, from 1 May to 30 September.

 Dog Control Orders are the rules about when and where you can take your dog throughout the year, and where they should be on a lead.

 You’ll see standard signage at the access points to all bathing beaches in Blackpool.
 It’s the same type of signage that’s also in use at beaches all around the UK.
 Here’s a quick run through –

 Enjoyed this video?
 Why don’t you subscribe to our Visit Fylde Coast YouTube channel – make sure you don’t miss out!

 Ban on Dogs on Beaches in Blackpool

-Dogs aren’t allowed on any of the main beaches in Blackpool between 1st May and 30th September, each year.
+You are NOT allowed to take your dog on any of the main beaches in Blackpool, between 1st May and 30th September.

 This includes all of the main Blackpool beach.